• Skip to primary navigation

 Growing apart: It’s an unfortunate truth of friendship, but sometimes people just grow apart.
 Interests change, new groups are joined, people move on from a relationship that is holding them back in other areas or is unhealthy in some way.
 This is natural, but it doesn’t happen all at once.
 Before people have fully moved on, there’s often a long process full of awkward moments and uncomfortable emotions like confusion, self-doubt, anger, hurt, and bitterness.
 This leads to lots of potential conflict as friends try to figure out what’s happening and come to grips with the new dynamic.

-The list of conflict between friends could probably go on and on, but these are a few of the ways that true friends can cause problems for your main character.
+The list of conflicts between friends could probably go on and on, but these are a few of the ways that true friends can cause problems for your main character.
 Do you have any to add?
 Please share them in the comments!

 Save